Double consciousness: Experiences of women of color

-Just like any other thought in critical race analysis, double consciousness theory cannot be divorced from gender.
-This is where black feminists have introduced their concept of the triple consciousness.
-Black women not only have to see themselves through the lens of blackness and whiteness, but also through the lens of patriarchy.
-Whenever they are in black spaces, women still have to situate themselves in the context of patriarchy.
-Whenever that they are in fem spaces, they must still situate themselves in the context of their blackness.
+Scholars in Black feminist theory have expanded on W. E. B. Du Bois’s concept of double consciousness to include gender, describing a “triple consciousness.”
+This framework suggests that Black women navigate overlapping identities of race, gender, and systemic patriarchy.
+According to this perspective, Black women may experience marginalization both in predominantly Black spaces, due to patriarchy, and in feminist spaces, due to racism.
 Deborah Gray White writes, "African American women are confronted with an impossible task.
 If she is rescued from the myth of the negro, the myth of the woman traps her.
 If she escapes the myth of the women, the myth of the negro still ensnares her".

 Among the double burdens that feminists faced was fighting for women's rights as well as rights for people of color.
 Frances M. Beale wrote that the situation of black women was full of misconceptions and distortions of the truth.
-In her pamphlet Double Jeopardy: To Be Black and Female, she claimed that capitalism was the direct forebearer of racism because the system was indirectly a way to destroy the humanity of black people.
+In her pamphlet Double Jeopardy: To Be Black and Female, she claimed that capitalism was the direct forebear of racism because the system was indirectly a way to destroy the humanity of black people.

 "In any society where men are not yet free, women are less free because we are further enslaved because we [African American women] are enslaved by our sex."
 Many African American women turned towards feminism in their fight against oppression because "there was an awareness that they were being treated as second-class citizens within the Civil Rights movement of the 60's."
 Due to this, many women felt that they were being asked to choose between "a Black movement that primarily served the interest of Black male patriarchs, and a women's movement which primarily served the interests of racist white women."

 The theory of double consciousness is also heavily present for female diasporic artists.
 These artists are faced with the task of remaining authentic to their roots while still branding themselves in a way to allow international and mainstream popularity.
 In the music industry, women of color are often stereotyped as being hyper-sexual and aggressive; which in some cases helps their branding, and in other cases, it hurts their branding and the identity they have attempted to create for themselves.
 Due to this, diasporic female artists are often forced to privilege certain self markers and conceal others depending on the situation; often making them feel as if they can never create one true identity for themselves but must rather change depending on the circumstances present.